Leonard’s Bakery is Hawaii’s most popular malasada shop, where there is a line no matter when you visit.

 Photo Spots at Leonard’s

-Leonard’s Locations
+Leonard’s Store Locations

-There is only one physical store in Hawaii and one in Japan, but in Hawaii, there are also wagon-type shops called “Malasada Mobiles” in Waikele, Hawaii Kai, Pearlridge, and Kaneohe.
+There is only one main store in Hawaii and one in Japan, but in Hawaii, there are also wagon-type shops called Malasada Mobiles in Waikele, Hawaii Kai, Pearlridge, and Kaneohe.

-Incidentally, the busiest time is in the morning (around 8:00 to 10:00 AM), and it is relatively less crowded from 1:00 to 4:00 PM.
+For reference, the busiest time is in the morning (around 8:00 to 10:00 AM), and it is relatively less crowded from 1:00 to 4:00 PM.

 They are located at shopping spots like Koko Marina Center, Pearlridge Center, Waikele Premium Outlets, and Windward Mall, so we recommend stopping by while sightseeing!